mechmotum/mechmotum.github.io/content/pages/guide.rst

   demonstrate you can succeed in the final project execution.
 - Work on the project with your daily supervisor's guidance.
 - Once you are getting close to a draft thesis arrange a Go/No-Go meeting.
-This meeting should include all members of your defense committee.
+This meeting should likely include all members of your defense committee.
   Typically give the supervisors one week to read and comment on the draft before the meeting.
 - If you get a "Go" at the Go/No-Go meeting then you should initiate the arrangement of your defense by submitting the correct forms to your track coordinators and department secretaries.